FAQ A-100

 For power supply of the modules a bus board with 16 pin/2 row standard pin headers is used.
 The connections between modules and bus board is made with 16 pin flat cable and 16 pin socket connectors.
 Please look at our internet site for more details (A-100 technical details and A-100 construction details).

-For applications with only one or a few modules a miniature power supply/bus board is available (A-100MNT).
-This can be used if not more than 200mA are required (100mA for the old version of the A-100MNT with the small heat sinks).
+For applications with only one or a few modules a miniature power supply/bus board is available (A-100MNT/MBP).
+This can be used if not more than 200mA are required.
 As in this power supply a low voltage AC adapter is used no safety problems could occur.
-We also offer a miniature case (A-100MC) that includes the A-100MNT.
+We also offer a miniature case (A-100MC) that includes the A-100MNT/MBP.

 If you want to use your own power supply you have to be familiar with electronics.
 You